wp-plugins/external-video-for-everybody/readme.txt

 * webm_download (include a link to a webm file in the list of downloads)
 * poster_extension (png, jpg, or gif)
 * swf_file (The address to your Flash player)
+* vjs (set to "true" to provide attractive video controls with full screen option)

-All of these can also be set as defaults.
+All of the above can also be set as defaults on the options page under:
+Media > External VfE

+The options page also includes one parameter that cannot be overridden for an individual video: the ability to disable VideoJS so that the JavaScript and the style sheet will not load at all.

 See the plugin home page for more details: http://open.pages.kevinwiliarty.com/external-video-for-everybody/